athielenhaus/Housing-Price-Prediction/README.md

 #### Steps

-The following steps were undertaken:
+The following steps were undertaken to find the model:
+- Exploratory Data Analysis (EDA)
+- Creation of a baseline model
+- Feature Engineering and Selection
+- Gridsearch

+Below we provide some additional information about the individual steps.

 ##### Exploratory Data Analysis
 After importing the data, EDA was conducted using EDA libraries including Sweetviz and Dataprep as well as by plotting data with Matplotlib and on a map in Tableau.
+The dataset is composed of 21 columns.
+Two columns, 'id' and 'date', were quickly dropped as their lack of relevance to estimating the price was clear.
+The other learnings from EDA included:
+- no missing data.
-This revealed statistical as well as geographic outliers.
+-the dataset includes statistical as well as geographic outliers.
 ![alt text](Screenshot%20Tableau%20Map.jpg)

 <img src="Screenshot%20Tableau%20Map.jpg" alt="drawing" width="200"/>